pperlinski/Final-Project/README.md

 ### Communication Protocol

+Group 4 will meet on Monday, Wednseday and Sunday to work on the Project.
+In addtion to meeting, Group 4 has a dedicated Slack channel that members can post comments, questions or updates.

+GitHub will be used to store all project related date and files.
+Each group member is assigned a primary and back-up role for the duration of the project.

 ### Reason why topic was selected

 Availibility of data, ease and high potential for interesting graphs and visualizations, finding a common ground topic between CDC health data and consumer automotive data that we were interested in.